Here's another homage/parody cover of mine for CAPA-Alpha, done around the same time as the one I shared the other day.

 I came across it the other day on Mark Evanier's News from ME, a frequent recommendation of mine.
 The fact that it turns out to be [spoiler warning, kinda-sorta, maybe] a promotional video for TNT in Belgium is somewhat disappointing, but even though it's a commercial it's still a fun little thing.

-I loved it.
+And I loved it.
 But I can't really talk about it.

 Honestly, I can't.
-You may have read that audiences have been urged by the filmmakers at advance screenings not to divulge any of Cabin's twists, and that's with good reason.
+You may have read that audiences have been urged at advance screenings not to divulge any of Cabin's twists, and that's with good reason.
 If you have read that, you're probably enough of a movie (or media) buff to know whether or not you want to see the film; I'm guessing, furthermore, that you do.

 If you're familiar with HBO's Game of Thrones — or with the George R.R.
 Martin series of novels on which it's based, A Song of Ice and Fire — then you love to hate (maybe even hate to love) King Joffrey.